Headfirst Dive – Starting Block

 Over a pool noodle or through a ring

-In this exercise, a ring or a pool noodle is held about one meter in front of the child at thigh height.
-The child is tasked with performing a dive through the ring or over the pool noodle.
-The pool noodle is soft and painless, while a hard ring can be slightly uncomfortable.
-If the child gets their feet caught in the ring, simply let it drop into the water.
-The choice of element is up to you.
-This exercise is particularly useful if your child still strongly remembers the rotational momentum from a forward roll and tends to somersault during the dive.
+Hold a ring or pool noodle about one meter in front of the child at thigh height; the child dives through the ring or over the noodle.
+The noodle is soft and painless, a hard ring can be slightly uncomfortable — if the feet get caught, simply let it drop.
+Particularly useful if your child still carries the rotational momentum of a forward roll and tends to somersault during the dive.

 Open too early